 Ports

-On the other side, there’s two ports that can charge your computer: the classic round charging port used on HP laptops since around 2016 and a modern USB-C that can also do basically everything.
-Near those ports, you have two USB ports, one HDMI port, an AUX output and a SIM card reader(to use a SIM card, you have to buy an Intel module that cost around 50€ and plug in into the PC).
+On the other side, there’s two ports that can charge your computer: the classic round charging port used on HP laptops since around 2016 and a modern USB-C with Displayport and that supports charging too.
+Near those ports, you have two USB ports, one HDMI port, an AUX output and a SIM card reader(to use a SIM card, you have to buy a WWAN module that cost around 50€ and plug in into the PC).
 In my opinion, there all I need terms of ports, excluding an SD card reader.
 The missing SD card reader is my only deception in terms of ports.
-To replace my SD cards, I bought a Sandisk ultra fit USB key (see photo) that costed me 13,99€.

 Dimensions